zero-or-one/LUCE-real-estate-prediction/README.md

 ### Training the model
 Specify the parameters in required class in config.py
 ```
-# create adjacency matrix and one hot encoding
-python preprocess.py

 # train lstm model independently
 python train_lstm.py